Christchurch mosque shootings: Al Noor Mosque

 Tarrant fired at worshippers in the prayer hall from close range.
-He then went outside, where he killed a man, discarded his Windham WW-15 and retrieved a Ruger AR-556 AR-15 from his car.
-He went to the mosque's southern gate and killed two people in the car park sheltering behind vehicles and wounded another.
-He reentered the mosque and shot already-wounded people, then again went outside, where he killed a woman lying injured from previous gunfire.
+He then went outside, where he killed a man, discarded his Windham WW-15, and retrieved a Ruger AR-556 AR-15 from his car.
+He went to the mosque's southern gate and, from there, killed two people and injured a third in the car park as they were sheltering behind vehicles.
+He reentered the mosque and shot already-wounded people, then again went outside, where he killed a woman.
 Thereupon Tarrant drove over the deceased woman, leaving six minutes after he arrived at the mosque.
-He shot at fleeing worshippers and cars through the windscreen and closed window of his own car as he was driving towards the Linwood Islamic Centre.
+He shot at fleeing worshippers and cars through the windscreen and closed window of his own car with the Remington Model 870 shotgun as he was driving towards the Linwood Islamic Centre.

 At 1:46 p.m., police arrived near the mosque just as Tarrant was leaving, but his car was hidden by a bus, and at the time, no description of the vehicle had been provided, or that he had left.
 He drove eastwards on Bealey Avenue at up to 130 km/h, weaving between lanes against oncoming traffic and driving onto a grass median strip.
 At 1:51 p.m., just after the livestream had ended due to a connection interruption, he aimed a shotgun at the driver of a vehicle on Avonside Drive and attempted to fire it twice, but it failed to fire on both occasions.
 The GoPro device attached to Tarrant's helmet continued recording until he was apprehended by police eight minutes later.